 Rigid insulation foam is ideal for insulating a specific area while reducing moisture and mildewing.
 Unlike other insulating materials, rigid insulation foam is easy to cut.
 Here, you’ll get information on how to cut rigid foam insulation in simple steps.

-Also, we will share some recommendations on the best tool to cut rigid foam insulation any novice home repairman can make.
+We will also share some recommendations on the best tool for cutting rigid foam insulation that any novice home repairman can use.

 Preparation: How to cut rigid foam board insulation